icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

         your code.(You do not need to modify code for 3.7 and 3.8.
 Just report the speedup for the given code with vectorization)
     8. Report the speedup of the vectorized code with respect to the baseline.
 (Fill in the "Baseline with SIMD" columns in {numref}`vectorization-table`.)
     9. Explain the discrepancy between your measured and ideal performance based on the optimization of `Filter_horizontal`.
+Identify the relevant SIMD instructions in your generated assembly and explain how the operand widths affect the amount of parallelism achieved.
+Include the relevant assembly snippet.
         (3 lines)
         ````{hint}
         - Look at the size of the multiplications in the assembly code.